Wazir Muhammad Saleem

-Wazir Muhammad Saleem is a Pakistani politician who is member-elect of the Gilgit Baltistan Assembly.
+Wazir Muhammad Saleem is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.

 Political career

-Saleem contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-9 (Skardu-III) as an Independent candidate.
+Saleem contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-9 (Skardu-III) as an Independent candidate.
 He won the election by the margin of 1,099 votes over the runner up Fida Muhammad Nashad of Pakistan Tehreek-e-Insaf (PTI).
 He garnered 6,286 votes while Nashad received 5,187 votes.
 After winning the election, Saleem joined PTI.